Meeting of snowmobiles.

 Head lamps, tail lamps and brakes, etc. 350.09(1)(1)

 Any snowmobile operated during the hours of darkness or operated during daylight hours on any highway right-of-way shall display a lighted head lamp and tail lamp.
+A person operating a snowmobile during the hours of darkness or adjacent to a roadway shall dim the snowmobile's head lamp when an oncoming snowmobile, all-terrain vehicle, utility terrain vehicle, or motor vehicle is within 500 feet.

 After February 12, 1970, the head lamp on a snowmobile may be of the single beam or multiple beam type, but in either case shall comply with the following requirements and limitations: